Scimir/ts3updater/README.md

 # How to use
 - Copy the folder containing the script into your teamspeak server directory
 - Adjust paths in the config file
+- Use chmod +x to make .sh files executable
 - Run start_ts3update.sh
 OR
 - Create a cronjob with crontab -e